rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 }
 {{< /highlight >}}

-Congratulations again, you have made your query flexible by providing dynamic arguments to your query.
-Try it by starting your application on the command line again and by filling in a different organization with a specific repository (e.g. *facebook/create-react-app*).
+Now you've made your query flexible by providing dynamic arguments to your query.
+Try it by starting your application on the command line and by filling in a different organization with a specific repository (e.g. *facebook/create-react-app*).

-It would be totally fine to keep your query this way.
-However, there was nothing to see about variables yet.
-You simply passed the arguments to the query by using a function and string interpolation with template literals.
-Can you use GraphQL variables instead?
-Let's refactor the query variable again to a template literal which defines inline variables.
+It's a decent setup, but there was nothing to see about variables yet.
+You simply passed the arguments to the query using a function and string interpolation with template literals.
+Now we'll use GraphQL variables instead, to refactor the query variable again to a template literal that defines inline variables.

 {{< highlight javascript "hl_lines=1 2 3 6" >}}
 const GET_ISSUES_OF_REPOSITORY = `